awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cloudwatch-events-example.md

   One event is sent in a five\-minute period\.
 If the input switches multiple times in five minutes \(for example, if MediaPackage switches to one input, then back to the other\), you receive only one event\.

-  For information about input redundancy and what causes inputs to switch, see [How Input Redundancy Works](what-is-flow-ir.md)\.
+  For information about input redundancy and what causes inputs to switch, see [Input Redundancy AWS Elemental MediaPackage Processing Flow](what-is-flow-ir.md)\.

 **Example Maximum Input Streams Exceeded Event**